PatSvedberg/cal-calc/README.md

 ![Image of program start](assets/images/start_readme.PNG)
 <br>
 <br>

 ![Image of weight input](assets/images/user_weight_readme.PNG)

 ## Activity
 ### Picking and activity
-Now the profile is set and the user will be asked to pick and activity.
-Right now there is only two activities.
+Now the profile is set and the user will be asked to pick an activity.
+Right now there are only two activities.
 But more can easily be added.
 You enter (1) to pick jogging (2) to pick swimming.
 <br>
 <br>

 ![Image of activity picker](assets/images/activity_readme.PNG)

 ### Enter time
 After picking the activity, the user will be asked to enter for how long they did that activity.
 <br>
 <br>

 ![Image of user enter time](assets/images/time_readme.PNG)

 ## The calculation